On asymptotic expansions of ergodic integrals for $\Z^d$-extensions of translation flows: Abstract

 By assumption, the moduli $\mu_1, \dots, \mu_n$ of the cylinders decomposing the surface are commensurable.
 Thus there exist integers $k_1, \dots, k_n$ such that the parabolic matrix

 defines an automorphism on the whole surface. \end{proof}

 In this work, we will be interested in products of Dehn twists in transverse directions in order to produce lifted linear automorphisms which associated matrix is hyperbolic \textit{i.e.} has trace larger than 2.
 Such automorphisms are extensively studied on compact translation surfaces and are called linear \textit{pseudo-Anosov} maps.
-They preserve two transverse foliations in their contracting and dilating directions which are the key objects for our renormalization argument.
+They preserve two transverse foliations in their contracting and expanding directions.